Gabby Allen Shows Off Killer Physique In Handkerchief Top And Bikini Bottoms

 “Oh my word,” a third follower said.

-The comments section also was riddled with emoji which included the flame, blue heart, and crown.
+The comments section also was riddled with emoji, which included the flame, blue heart, and crown.

 Gabby routinely shows off her killer body on social media, with a new post almost every single day.
-Just yesterday the Love Island star dazzled her followers with a photo where she lifted up her dress and flashed her legs to the camera.
+Just yesterday the Love Island star dazzled her followers with a photo in which she lifted up her dress and flashed her legs to the camera.
 The dress lift also showed off her calf-high cow-print boots that had fringe down the sides and high heels.